thebird97/JavaScriptProjects/TicTacToe/README.md

-This is how the game works:
+You can play the game in this link:

 https://thebird97.github.io/JavaScriptProjects/TicTacToe/index.html